 Assoc Prof Youssef is a staff specialist in rheumatology at the Royal Prince Alfred Hospital in Sydney.
-He is the Co-Chair of the Australian Rheumatology Association Scientific Programs Committee and rheumatology sub-editor of the IMJ.
-His research interests are in the mechanisms of joint damage in inflammatory arthritis, particularly rheumatoid arthritis, and the effects of therapy on the synovium.
+His research interests are in the mechanisms of joint damage in inflammatory arthritis, particularly rheumatoid arthritis, and the effects of therapy on the synovium.'

-Peter Brooks MD FRACP FRCP (Edin) FAFRM FAFPHM MD Lund (Hons Causa)
+Peter Brooks AM MD FRACP FAFRM FAFPHM FRCP (Glas, Edin) MD Hon Causa (Lund)

-Prof Brooks is Executive Dean of the Faculty of Health Sciences and Interim Director, Australian health workforce Institute - University of Melbourne and the University of Queensland.
+Prof Brooks is Director, Australian Health Workforce Institute at the University of Melbourne and the University of Queensland.
 He is the author of more than 300 publications in the areas of rheumatic diseases, drug therapy and psychological aspects of chronic disease.
 He has been a major driver of health workforce and education reform.

 Simon Burnet MBBS FRACP